JohnHansenCa/KeyPadJs/README.md

     ```
 - data-kp = "show-only-key"
     - Makes the target element visible while closing sibling elements.
 See the CalculorDemo 'fx' key popup container's buttons 'trig' and 'math' for examples of 'show-only-key's.
-- data-kay = 'display'
+- data-kp = 'display'
-    - Associates a "Display" object with each 'display' element providing several convenience/syntactical sugar methods and properties.
+    - Associates a "display" element with a javascript 'Display' object providing several convenience/syntactical sugar methods and properties.
+- data-kp-placement = 'right'
+    - Used with a popup key providing placement information for the popup.
+This is an optional attribute with the default being 'right'.
+See [popper.js placement](https://popper.js.org/) a demo and [popper constructors/options](https://popper.js.org/docs/v2/constructors/) for accepted values.